 The IE may consider the following selection factors under each criteria category in order to develop a score for the given criteria category.
 Prior to issuing the RFP for a project selected in the Regional Plan for purposes of cost allocation, the IE, with input from the PMC and project beneficiaries, will determine the particular selection factors that will be used to select a developer for a given project.
 Determination of these “key” selection factors will be made by considering a project’s unique or specific characteristics (e.g. type of need being fulfilled or specific design attributes), and these “key” selection factors will be documented in the RFP.
+[Request input from TTF: A request was made to define further how each criteria category will be scored.
+For example, how and what amount of points will be assigned to the best proposal in each category and then to the lesser proposals?
+APS thought it would be better to rank proposals rather than subjectively develop a score for a given category.
+The TF is trying to strike a balance between giving the IE the independence to evaluate/score the proposals, while also imparting its priorities for a project through the category weightings and key selection factors.
+The TF is also attempting to sufficiently describe the process for potential developers, but leave the details of the scoring to the IE. The TF is open to further discussion on this issue, and is open to changing the current approach reflected in this document.]

 Cost